Diagnosing Long-Video Quantitative Reasoning in Multimodal LLMs via Enumeration and Counting: Experiments and Diagnostic Analysis

-We perform additional analysis to isolate the contributions of temporal coverage, visual domain differences, and model capacities.
+We perform additional analyses to examine the roles of temporal coverage, visual domain differences, and model capacity.

-\textbf{Correlation between enumeration and counting.} Based on the results in Table~\ref{tab:enum_count_all}, we analyze the relationship between model performance on Enumeration and Counting.
-We observe a clear positive association (Spearman’s $\rho = 0.692$), indicating that models with higher enumeration accuracy also tend to achieve better counting performance.
-This result suggests that both tasks rely on shared underlying capabilities, such as maintaining temporal consistency and consistently identifying relevant instances across long video sequences.
+\textbf{Counting depends on enumeration.} Across the 22 models in Table~\ref{tab:enum_count_all}, Enumeration and Counting show a clear positive association (Spearman's $\rho = 0.692$, $p < 0.001$): models with higher Enumeration accuracy tend to achieve higher Counting accuracy.
+This suggests that accurate Counting depends not only on numerical prediction, but also on consistently identifying relevant instances and maintaining temporal consistency across long videos.

-\textbf{Importance of Temporal Span Accuracy.} Table~\ref{tab:performance_with_clue} examines the relationship between temporal evidence localization and quantitative reasoning performance.
-In this evaluation, tIoU measures the overlap between predicted and ground-truth evidence spans associated with the queried events.
-The results indicate a clear correlation between temporal grounding quality and task performance.
-Models that achieve higher tIoU scores generally exhibit lower counting errors and higher enumeration precision and recall.
-Proprietary models such as GPT-5 and the Gemini family tend to achieve both stronger temporal localization and higher quantitative reasoning accuracy.
-In contrast, most open-source models obtain substantially lower tIoU scores, and their counting and enumeration accuracy is correspondingly weaker.
-These results suggest that accurately identifying the relevant temporal evidence spans plays an important role in improving quantitative reasoning performance in long-form videos.